 Once I joined blogging groups, I realized that travelers are obsessed with reading books that fuel the wanderlust for another destination.
 Travel books are dominating bestseller lists and being made into star-studded Hollywood films.
 Fair enough.
 As a traveler who was also buried in work, last year I decided to make time and read some of best rated female travel memoirs.
 But the more I read the more confused I become about what exactly is a travel book…

-Here are my honest reviews of the best female oriented travel books…
+Here are my honest reviews of the best female-oriented travel memoirs…

 1. Travels with Myself and Another by Martha Gellhorn